stat4701/2014/_posts/Dyan-TestBlogPost2.md

 ![South America](https://raw.githubusercontent.com/ganepola/edav/gh-pages/assets/dyan_assets/southamerica-87.3-54.5-31.55+14.jpg)

-The Datasets I have with Geo Codes are:
+The Datasets associated with each of these geographical regions is given below.
+By splitting the world map into these geographical regions I could overcome the performance problem I mentioned earlier.
+Now instead of aggregating the entire world's data into the map I could limit the size of the dataset by choosing the region I am interested in.
+Why include Asia if I am only interested in North America?
+The datasets I gave with Geo Codes by the region are:

 [Asia](https://github.com/ganepola/edav/blob/gh-pages/assets/dyan_assets/Asia-City,Country-English.txt).